-The outline-ss-server 1.4 proxy server has been released, using the Shadowsocks protocol to hide the nature of traffic, bypass firewalls, and trick packet inspection systems.
-The server is being developed by the Outline project, which additionally provides a binding of client applications and a control interface that allows you to quickly deploy outline-ss-server-based multi-user Shadowsocks servers in public cloud environments or on your own equipment, manage them via a web interface and organize user access by keys .
-The code is developed and maintained by Jigsaw, a division within Google created to develop tools for circumventing censorship and organizing the free exchange of information.
+The outline-ss-server 1.4 proxy server has been released, using the protocol Shadowsocks to hide traffic patterns, bypass firewalls, and deceive packet inspection systems.
+The server is being developed by the Outline project, which additionally provides a framework of client applications and a management interface, allowing for the rapid deployment of multi-user systems.
+Shadowsocks-servers based on outline-ss-server in public cloud environments or on-premises hardware, manage them via a web interface, and organize user access using keys.
+The code is developed and maintained by Jigsaw, a division within Google created to develop tools for censorship circumvention and facilitate the free exchange of information.

 Outline-ss-server is written in Go and distributed under the Apache 2.0 license.
-The go-shadowsocks2 proxy server code, created by the Shadowsocks developer community, is used as a basis.
-Recently, the main activity of the Shadowsocks project has been focused on the development of a new server in the Rust language, and the Go implementation has not been updated for more than a year and is noticeably behind in functionality.
+It is based on the proxy codeServer go-shadowsocks2, created by the developer community Shadowsocks.
+Recently, the main activity of the project Shadowsocks is focused on developing a new server in the Rust language, while the Go implementation has not been updated for over a year and is noticeably lagging behind in functionality.

 Differences between outline-ss-server and go-shadowsocks2 come down to support for connecting multiple users through a single network port, the ability to open multiple network ports to receive connections, hot restart support and configuration updates without breaking connections, built-in monitoring and traffic modification tools based on the prometheus platform .io.

-The outline-ss-server also adds protection against probe requests and traffic replay attacks.
-An attack through verification requests is aimed at determining the presence of a proxy, for example, an attacker can send data sets of various sizes to the target Shadowsocks server and analyze how much data the server will read before determining an error and closing the connection.
-A replay attack is based on hijacking a session between a client and a server and then trying to resend the hijacked data to determine if a proxy exists.
+Outline-ss-server also adds protection against attacks involving sending verification requests and traffic replay.
+A verification request attack is aimed at detecting the presence of a proxy; for example, an attacker can send a request to the target.
+Shadowsocks-server data sets of varying sizes and analyze how much data the server will read before detecting an error and closing the connection.
+A traffic replay attack is based on hijacking the session between the client and server followed by an attempt to resend the intercepted data to determine the presence of a proxy.

 To protect against attacks through verification requests, the outline-ss-server server, when incorrect data arrives, does not terminate the connection and does not display an error, but continues to receive information, acting as a kind of black hole.
 To protect against replay, the data received from the client is additionally checked for repetitions by checksums stored for the last few thousand handshake sequences (maximum 40 thousand, the size is set at server startup and consumes 20 bytes of memory per sequence).
 To block repeated responses from the server, all server handshake sequences use HMAC authentication codes with 32-bit tags.